SFNet: Faster and Accurate Semantic Segmentation via Semantic Flow: Method

 \subsection{Original Flow Alignment Module and SFNet}

-\textbf{Design Motivation.}~For more flexible and dynamic alignment, we thoroughly investigate the idea of optical flow, which is very effective and flexible to align two adjacent video frame features in the video processing task~\cite{brox2004high,DFF}.
+\textbf{Design Motivation.}~For more flexible and dynamic alignment, we thoroughly investigate the idea of optical flow, which is very effective and flexible for aligning two adjacent video frame features in the video processing task~\cite{brox2004high,DFF}.
 The idea of optical flow motivates us to design a \emph{flow-based alignment module} (\textbf{FAM}) to align feature maps of two adjacent levels by predicting a flow field inside the network.
 We define such flow field as \emph{Semantic Flow}, which is generated between different levels in a feature pyramid.

-\textbf{Module Details.} FAM is built within the FPN framework, where the feature map of each level is compressed into the same channel depth through two 1$\times$1 convolution layers before entering the next level.
+\textbf{Module Details.} FAM is constructed using the FPN framework, which involves compressing the feature map of each level into the same channel depth using two 1$\times$1 convolution layers before passing it on to the next level.
 Given two adjacent feature maps $\FF_{l}$ and $\FF_{l-1}$ with the same channel number, we up-sample $\FF_{l}$ to the same size as $\FF_{l-1}$ via a bi-linear interpolation layer.
 Then, we concatenate them together and take the concatenated feature map as input for a subnetwork that contains two convolutional layers with the kernel size of $3\times 3$.
 The output of the subnetwork is the prediction of the semantic flow field $\Delta_{l-1} \in \RR^{H_{l-1} \times W_{l-1} \times 2}$.
 Mathematically, the aforementioned steps can be written as:

 where $\text{cat}(\cdot)$ represents the concatenation operation and $\text{conv}_l(\cdot)$ is the $3\times 3$ convolutional layer.
-Since our network adopts strided convolutions, which could lead to very low resolution, for most cases, the respective field of the 3$ \times $3 convolution $\text{conv}_l$ is sufficient to cover most large objects in that feature map.
+Since our network adopts the strided convolutions, which could lead to very low resolution, for most cases, the respective field of the 3$ \times $3 convolution $\text{conv}_l$ is sufficient to cover most large objects in that feature map.
 Note that, we discard the correlation layer proposed in FlowNet-C~\cite{FlowNet}, where positional correspondence is calculated explicitly.
 Because there exists a huge semantic gap between higher-level layer and lower-level layer, explicit correspondence calculation on such features is difficult and tends to fail for offset prediction.
-Moreover, adopting such a correlation layer introduces heavy computation cost, which violates our goal for the network to be fast and accurate.
+Furthermore, including a correlation layer to address this issue would increase the computational cost substantially, which contradicts our objective of developing a fast and accurate network.

 After having computed $\Delta_{l-1}$, each position $\pp_{l-1}$ on the spatial grid $\Omega_{l-1}$ is then mapped to a point $\pp_{l}$ on the upper level $l$ via a simple addition operation.
 Since there exists a resolution gap between features and flow field as shown in Figure~\ref{fig:overview}(b), the warped grid and its offset should be halved as Equation~\ref{mapping},